ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS in a Nutshell
 =====================
-ConPaaS in a Nutshell is an extension to the ConPaaS project which aims at providing a cloud environent and a ConPaaS installation running on it, all in a single VM, called the Nutshell.
+ConPaaS in a Nutshell is an extension to the ConPaaS project which aims at providing a cloud environment and a ConPaaS installation running on it, all in a single VM, called the Nutshell.
 More specifically, this VM has an all-in-one OpenStack installation running on top of LXC containers, as well as a ConPaaS installation, including all of its components, already configured